Tea - A Turkish Obsession

 It is a surprise to know that Turks love their tea as much as they love their coffee.
 Tea is an indispensable part of Turkish culture.
 Men, women, family, and friends often meet in teahouses and tea gardens in their towns and villages to interact and share conversations over a cup of tea.
-When you traverse the Turkish streets, you can see it all around.
-Everybody is sitting around sipping it.
-It is hot, it is red, and it is Turkish tea!
-Tea is drunk around the country as if it is an elixir of life - magic potion meant to bring calmness to your life!

 If you are an avid tea drinker or an enthusiast obsessed with tea, then you would definitely love to know about this Turkish obsession.
 This post covers all the aspects of the tea culture in Turkey.
 And it is always good to know about things you love, especially if it has roots and different histories spread all across the globe.